marcboudreau/vault-circleci-auth-plugin/README.md

 ## Architecture

-The authentication is achieved by having the running CircleCI build provide pieces of data that the Vault server can verify using the CircleCI API.
+The authentication is achieved by providing details about the running CircleCI build that the Vault server can verify using the CircleCI API.

+## Configuration

 The plugin must be configured with certain parameters prior to being able to successfully handle login requests.
 The plugin is configured by sending a POST